miguel-hv/bookportalv2/frontend/README.md

 Refresh token is implementend with a guard in frontend so it redirects to login when no token is found.

+### Backend
+Java with Spring.
+Swagger added (http://localhost:8080/swagger-ui).
+Book Controller is the one with annotations in swagger and using declarative security.

 ### Database access
 Using Hibernate/JPA.
 QueryDSL can be used to mimic the LINQ deferred query representation used in C# to prevent N+1 issues.